futurechimp/bdk-wallet-experiment/README.md

 });
 ```

-They then get the (not-yet-existing) address of the `wshOutput`, and check if the UTXO exists on the blockchain.
+They then get the (not-yet-existing-on-chain) address of the `wshOutput`, and check if the UTXO exists on the blockchain.
 The first time, of course, it won't exist.
 So they halt, and ask you to fund the `wshAddress`, which was derived off-chain like so:

 ```ts
 const wshAddress = wshOutput.getAddress();
 ```

 Fund the address with a straight-up faucet transfer (nothing fancy).
 Once you fund the `wshAddress`, and let Bitcoin catch up, you run the program again.
 This gets you into the vault code path.
-It's a little convoluted but there are quite a few moving parts.
+It's a little convoluted as there are quite a few moving parts.

 Once we're in the funded path, we:

 1. retrieve the first UTXO id and value of the funding transaction
 2. set up a brand new PSBT, locked to the correct network (in their case, testnet).
-Let's call this the input PSBT.
+Let's call this the **input PSBT**.
 3. get an `inputFinalizer` from the `wshOutput`, by calling `updatePsbtAsInput`.
-4. they construct another `Output` which just shoot vault funds at some hardcoded address.
+4. they construct another `Output` which just shoots vault funds at some hardcoded address.
 We don't really care where the funds go, this is just to simulate the act of transferring to different addresses based on whether we are using the regular unvault key (in which case funds go to `tb1q4280xax2lt0u5a5s9hd4easuvzalm8v9ege9ge` or the emergency key (in which case funds go to `mkpZhYtJu2r87Js3pDiWJDmPte2NRZ8bJV`).
-Let's call this second PSBT the output PSBT.
+Let's call this second PSBT the **output PSBT**.
-5. they update the input PSBT with the output PSBT:
+5. they update the **input PSBT** with the **output PSBT**:

 ```ts
 new Output({